farm-ng/tractor/doc/visualizer_tutorial.rst

 .. _chapter-visualizer_tutorial:

 ===================
-Adding a Visualizer
+Writing a Visualizer
 ===================

-This tutorial explains how to write a visualizer for a custom data type, or a custom visualizer for an existing data type, for the :ref:`frontend web application<chapter-frontend_module>`.
+This tutorial explains how to write a visualizer for a custom data type, or a custom visualizer for an existing data type, in Typescript.

 Introduction
 ============

-A Visualizer is defined by the following interface:
+A ``Visualizer`` is defined by the following interface:

 .. code-block:: ts